 Who is at Risk for Fracking Silicosis?

-Crystalline silica is present in most rocks, dirt, and sand.
+Crystalline silica is present in most rocks, dirt and sand.
 Silica dust refers to the tiny particles of silica that become airborne during mining operations.
 Silica dust particles are generally around a few microns in diameter, and often cannot be seen with the eye.
 When these particles are breathed in, workers are put at risk for developing fracking sand silicosis.

 In fracking operations, the sand used contains up to 99 percent silica.
-This sand passes through several processes, which exposes workers to particles at several stages.
+This sand passes through several processes, which expose workers to particles at several stages.
 Workers who may be at risk for fracking silicosis include:

 - Those who load or unload sand.